What is Breast Reconstruction?

 Breast Reconstruction Options

-Why Choose Breast Reconstruction?
+Why Would Someone Need Breast Reconstruction?

 Breast reconstruction is most commonly done after the patient has had a mastectomy or surgical removal of the breast.
 Most patients undergo a mastectomy as part of their breast cancer treatment.

 Patients who have undergone a mastectomy often choose breast reconstruction for a variety of reasons that can include the following:

 - They don’t want to wear a prosthesis like a breast form inside their bra

 - They want to permanently regain the original shape of their breast

 - They want their profile to look balanced and symmetrical

 - They hope to improve their self-esteem and self-image

 Breast reconstruction is thus done to restore the patient to their pre-surgery appearance.
 The surgeon will reconstruct the breast to look like the original, and they can even add the nipple and areola (the dark area surrounding the nipple).